DfAC/NottinghamR_Markdown/presentation.md

 <div class="notes">

-The aim behind this talk is to address the balance between two statements:
+The aim behind this talk is to address the balance between those two statements.

-* Change for the sake of change is rarely a sensible use of time.
-* Tools have to fit the purpose.

 </div>